FREE UK Delivery

 Example:

-This wall light from Laura Ashley is finished in antique brass and features a ribbed glass shade.
+This wall light from Laura Ashley Lighting is finished in antique brass and features a ribbed glass shade.
 You just plug it in to a nearby power socket, attach it to the wall, and it’s ready to use.
 Shown here being used as a bedside wall light.

 Laura Ashley Callaghan plug in wall light in antique brass, shown next to bed, lit.